Gaussian Process Aggregation for Root-Parallel Monte Carlo Tree Search with Continuous Actions: Experimental Evaluation

+We conduct experiments in six environments: Lunar Lander, Mountain Car, Pendulum, Random Teleporter, Wide Corridor, and Narrow Corridor.
+These environments, illustrated in Figure~\ref{fig:envs}, are control tasks that are part of Gymnasium~\citep{brockman2016openai,towers2024gymnasium} or self-designed continuous action tasks.
+Descriptions of the environments are provided in the Supplementary Material.
 The rationale for developing the self-designed tasks is that transitions are deterministic in these standard environments, whereas many practical planning problems exhibit stochastic transitions.
 For example, in search-and-rescue, a robot may be assigned to search a particular area but lack communication while the task is being carried out.
 Similarly, in mission planning for underwater gliders, actions are decided while the robot is at the surface and can communicate via satellite but is unreachable while underwater.
 We aim to demonstrate that our technique generalises to both environments with deterministic and stochastic transitions.
 Progressive Widening is thus used in UCT in the Gymnasium environments, while Double Progressive Widening is required in the self-designed ones to account for stochastic transitions.

+Experiments are conducted using 8 parallel threads, yielding 8 trees at each step when running root-parallel MCTS.
+Alongside GPR2P, we evaluate GPR2P with Existing Actions (GPR2P-EA), a variant which selects the sampled action closest in Euclidean distance to the estimated optimal action.
+This enables judging the benefits of allowing GPR2P to output actions not tried in the environment.
+GPR2P and GPR2P-EA are compared with the prior methods described in the Methods section.
+To assess the effect of parallelization, we also include a Single-Thread MCTS baseline.
+Furthermore, we evaluate a Single-Thread MCTS (8x) variant with eight times the simulation budget, matching the total number of trials used by eight parallel threads.
+This allows us to isolate the contribution of the aggregation strategy from the mere increase in computational resources.
+Details about the hyperparameter tuning procedure and values used are supplied in the Supplementary Material.

+Since the search tree information in each root-parallel thread serves as the source of raw data and directly influences the quality of the samples, we limit tree growth by fixing the number of trials.
+For each trial setting and method, we average results over $20$ to $50$ random seeds depending on the variability of the environment.
+The number of trials ranges from $15$ to $120$, as the main improvements are observed within this range, while changes beyond $120$ trials are relatively small.

+To compare the performance of different methods, we adopt two evaluation metrics.
+The \textit{Steps} metric is used for all environments except Lunar Lander.
+It counts the number of steps required to reach the goal.
+In result plots, we show a constant minus the step count, so that higher is better across all environments. \textit{Success rate} is defined as the average percentage of trajectories that successfully complete the task (higher is better).
+In the Lunar Lander task, step count is not a meaningful metric, as the agent can crash rapidly, terminating the episode early.
+A smooth and safe landing often requires taking additional steps for fine adjustments.
+We note that the success rate is computed across all runs and does not enable calculating a confidence interval for Lunar Lander.